ACCEL INTRO ASTRONOMY 2: ASTR 1040, Section 010 (4 credit hours) Spring 2008

 Course Description: The course is concerned primarily with astronomy beyond the solar system.
 We start by reviewing the properties of light and atoms, and discuss how telescopes and spacecraft are used to observe astronomical objects.
 We turn then to the Sun as a typical star, concentrating next on other stars and their evolution, how stars are initially formed out of the interstellar matter, and what happens to stars late in their lives (white dwarfs, neutron stars, black holes).
 We will also study the vast grouping of stars into galaxies, the properties of spiral and elliptical galaxies, and exotic objects like quasars.
 Cosmology and the early universe will then be considered, concluding with exobiology (life elsewhere).
 Methods of scientific research in astronomy will be emphasized throughout the course.
 We will look at deep-sky objects through telescopes, and study the skies with planetarium projectors.
 Course includes a significant amount of quantitative analysis invoking math and physics.
-There are two recitation sections, both on Mondays in Duane E-126 at either 9am or 10am and taught by Kyle Augustson.
+There are five weekly recitation sections taught in turn by Peri Johnson on Tues 3pm (Duane D-318), Wed at both 11am and Noon (Duane E-126); and by Ryan Horton on Wed at 1pm (D-318) and Wed at 2pm (E-126).

 Prerequisites: ASTR 1030 and Calculus I (or equivalent).

-Textbook & Notes: Cosmic Perspective, 4th ed, Bennett, Donahue, Schneider & Voit, 2006 (required).
-The course makes extensive use of additional web-based material, and of announcements, that are accessible from course home page at http://zeus.colorado.edu/astr1040-toomre.
+Textbook & Notes: Cosmic Perspective, 8th ed, Bennett, Donahue, Schneider & Voit, 2017 (required).
+The course makes extensive use of additional web-based material, and of announcements, that are accessible from the course D2L site and the primary home page at http://zeus.colorado.edu/astr1040-toomre.
 Copies of lecture slides serving as notes will be web-posted after each lecture.
-Many assignments will use the extra resources provided by the textbook web site at http://www.masteringastronomy.com.
-You must establish a personal login to that site using an authentication code supplied with your copy of the book; your login from ASTR 1030 this Fall 07 should allow you access to this follow-on course.
-However, you must register with our class on that site, using the class ID of `ASTR1040TOOMRE2008', since only then will your work on assignments there count for credit.
+Many assignments will use the extra resources provided by http://www.masteringastronomy.com.
+You must establish a personal login to that site using an authentication code supplied with your copy of the book; your login from ASTR 1030 this Fall 2017 should allow you access to this follow-on course.
+However, you must register with our class on that site, using the class ID of `ASTR1040TOOMRE2018A', since only then will your work on assignments there count for credit.

-Clickers: Personal "i-clickers" (new radio-frequency response devices) are required for you to be able register your answers to various questions and discussions posed in the lectures and recitations.
+Clickers: Personal "i-clickers" (radio-frequency response devices) are required for you to be able register your answers to various questions and discussions posed in the lectures and recitations.
+Please register your i-clicker with the myCUinfo site, using the student tab, or via the course D2L site.

 Course Timing: